Assembly station: Station layout

-Assembly station is in the rear of the Assembly Square development, on the existing Orange Line tracks near the Mystic River.
+Assembly station is on the east side of the Assembly Square development, on the existing Orange Line tracks near the Mystic River.
 The station consists of a single island platform 410 ft long, to handle up to 6 railcars on each side.
 Unlike Community College, Sullivan, and Wellington, Assembly does not have a second island platform to serve the (currently unused) third track, which was intended to be an express track.
 The station has two headhouses, one on each end of the platform.
 Two footbridges, one from each headhouse, cross over the inbound track and connect to parking on G Street.
 The station is fully accessible and includes bicycle storage facilities.
 Sullivan Square to the south and Wellington to the north are both major MBTA bus terminals, so Assembly was not designed as a bus transfer station.

 Several public art elements are incorporated into the station.
 These include artistic benches and a metal panel mosaic on the station façade (both designed by Artists for Humanity) and MBTA-designed panels about the site's history.

 Adding a commuter rail station at Assembly Square was listed as a possibility in 2012 as an interim air quality mitigation measure in response to delays building the Green Line Extension However, such a station could not be completed by 2015, and the project was not supported by MassDOT.
 The station would have required building separate platforms for the Haverhill Line and the Newburyport/Rockport Line, which split near the station site.